-Join Tim Grey for an in-depth discussion in this video Understanding the dual-slot media card workflow, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Understanding the dual-slot media card workflow, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - [Voiceover] When you capture an image…with a digital camera, you're creating an image file,…and that file needs to go somewhere, of course.…Eventually you'll get those images onto your computer,…onto your hard drive, so that you can review the images,…and make prints, et cetera, work with those photos.…But in the meantime, during the capture,…we need to store the images on a media card.…And in the case of the 7D Mark II,…we actually have two slots available…for those media cards.…We can work with an SD card or a compact flash card,…and actually, we can work with both,…which I think is a great advantage.…